ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 therefore, the more faithful it will be to reality in terms of how good the current model is turning out to be.
 However, it will take more time.

-It calculates timestep and episode average for power consumption, comfort penalty and power penalty.
+It calculates timestep and episode averages for power consumption, comfort penalty and power penalty.
 On the other hand, it calculates comfort violation percentage in episodes too.
 Currently, only mean reward is taken into account to decide when a model is better.